 Also not to be missed are Cargo, famous for its cakes, and the endless stream of quirky coffee shops serving top quality Vietnamese coffee with sweet condensed milk.

-2. Things To See in Hoi An – The Ancient Town
+2. The Ancient Town

 Hoi An’s Ancient Town is simply breathtaking, and it’s no wonder that the whole area is listed as a UNESCO World Heritage Site!